deepset-ai/haystack-home/content/blog/optimize-rag-with-nvidia-nemo/index.md

 ## Why Reranking is Crucial in RAG Systems

 Adding a reranking component to a RAG pipeline enhances both **recall** (retrieving relevant documents) and **precision** (selecting the most relevant ones).
-The ranker, typically using a fine-tuned **LLM**, reorders retrieved document chunks to ensure the most relevant ones appear at the top, making the retrieval process not only faster but also more accurate.
+The reranker, typically using a fine-tuned **LLM**, reorders retrieved document chunks to ensure the most relevant ones appear at the top, making the retrieval process more accurate.

-By prioritizing the right documents, ranking increases the likelihood of providing the LLM with the best context, which improves the quality of generated responses.
+By prioritizing the right documents, reranking increases the likelihood of providing the LLM with the best context, which improves the quality of generated responses.
 For example, in an application where the user seeks specific technical information, the **reranking model ensures that highly relevant content appears first**, preventing less helpful results from diluting the response quality.
 This is particularly important when the LLM providing the response has a limited context window or when we aim to optimize its inference process for speed and cost-efficiency.

-Ranking is especially valuable in **hybrid retrieval** setups, where chunks come from different datastores or from various retrieval methods (e.g., sparse, dense, or keyword-based).
-Each method may rank relevance differently, but ranking brings consistency regardless of the retrieval method.
+Reranking is especially valuable in **hybrid retrieval** setups, where chunks come from different datastores or from various retrieval methods (e.g., sparse, dense, or keyword-based).
+Each method may rank relevance differently, but reranking brings consistency regardless of the retrieval method.
 In hybrid setups, it ensures that the final set of documents provided to the LLM reflects the true semantic relevance to the query, rather than being dominated by a single retrieval method’s biases.

 ### Evaluation Metrics for Retrieval and Reranking